 Ditch the list and save £££s while surprising your friends with these quirky gifts.

-Once you’ve paid to go on the hen/stag do and booked trains or even flights and hotels for the wedding itself - you might not have that much left for a pricey wedding gift.
+Ever seem like everyone you know is getting hitched?
+While it’s always fun to go to your friends’ weddings, the costs quickly add up.
+Once you’ve paid to go on the hen/stag do and booked trains or even flights and hotels for the wedding itself, you might not have that much left for a pricey wedding gift.
 No one wants to show up empty handed but who wants to be the one who forks out for the expensive plates in a matching dinner service when you know your friends won’t even remember they’re from you?

 The amount of money you splurge on a gift is not equal to the amount of love you have for the couple in question – or how long you think their marriage will last!
 Most couples don’t remember who gave them which gift, but what does stick with them are special memories from the day and all their treasured photos.
-So treat them to an inexpensive photo frame for by the bed or a collage board so that they can pin up their fave pics of the big day.
+So treat them to a lovely (and cheap) photo frame or a collage board so that they can pin up their fave pics of the big day.
 They’ll remember all the fun they had with you – and your thoughtfulness, more than the price tag!

 Give your services

 Think outside of the gift box and instead of splashing out on a pricey present, offer up your services instead.
 Think about what talents or skills you have, so if you’re savvy with web design then consider offering to design the couple’s wedding website, or if you love to bake then offer to make the wedding cake.
 If you have beautiful handwriting, you could really help them out by writing the place card names.
 Weddings are so expensive that they’ll be relieved to save some of their own budget and you’ll be remembered as part of their special day, rather than just another guest!